 Make the journey linear, logical and avoid crossing your path.
 Following these guidelines will reduce confusion and cognitive overload so you can focus on memorizing your speech.

 5. Assign each segment of your speech to a room.

 Now that you've got your Memory Palace prepared:

 6. In your imagination, associate imagery with the ideas in your speech.

 For example, when memorizing a point about global warming and its effects on your business, you could see a magnifying glass focusing rays of light from the sun onto a miniature version of your office.
 See it exploding in flames on the counter of your office kitchen.

-If the next point is about your company's plan to include solar energy into its future planning on a budget of $3,000,000, see Donald Trump (a millionaire) writing the number 3 on a huge check in the shape of a solar panel.
+If the next point is about your company's plan to include solar energy into its future planning on a budget of $3 million, see Donald Trump (a millionaire) writing the number "3" on a huge check in the shape of a solar panel.
 You can even give him a mustache to help you remember the "3," since a mustache is shaped like the number (tipped on its side).